Santa Fe, New Mexico: Sports

 The New Mexico Style were an American Basketball Association franchise founded in 2005, but reformed in Texas for the 2007–08 season as the El Paso S'ol (which folded without playing an ABA game in their new city).
 The Santa Fe Roadrunners were a North American Hockey League team, but moved to Kansas to become the Topeka Roadrunners.
 Santa Fe's rodeo, the Rodeo De Santa Fe, is held annually during the last week of June.

 In May 2012, Santa Fe became the home of the Santa Fe Fuego of the Pecos League of Professional Baseball Clubs.
 They play their home games at Fort Marcy Ballfield.
 Horse racing events were held at The Downs at Santa Fe from 1971 until 1997.

 Government

 The New Mexico State Capitol, commonly known as The Roundhouse, was built in a Territorial Revival style.

 Santa Fe is a charter city governed by a mayor-council system.
 The city is divided into four electoral districts, each represented by two councilors.
 Councilors are elected to staggered four-year terms and one councilor from each district is elected every two years.
-The current mayor of Santa Fe is Alan Webber; current city council members are Alma Castro, Signe I. Lindell, Michael Garcia, Carol Romero-Wirth, Pilar Faulkner, Lee Garcia, Jamie Cassutt, and Amanda Chávez.
+The current mayor of Santa Fe is Michael Garcia, who succeeded Alan Webber in January 2026; current city council members are Alma Castro, Signe I. Lindell, Michael Garcia, Carol Romero-Wirth, Pilar Faulkner, Lee Garcia, Jamie Cassutt, and Amanda Chávez.

 The municipal judgeship is an elected position and a requirement of the holder is that they be a member of the state bar.
 The judge is elected to four-year terms.